 1. Focus on facts, not emotion

 Part of this comes in your planning; you want to sort out the facts of the situation from how you feel about it.
 Having this clearly laid out helps keep a challenging conversation focused and grounded.
-You can even bring notes, or if you’re using Officevibe, add personal notes to the one-on-one meeting agenda that are visible to you only.
-Ask yourself questions like:
+You can even bring notes, or if you’re using Officevibe, add personal notes to your one on one tool agenda that are visible to you only :

 - What happened to warrant a difficult discussion?

 - What needs to change or be adjusted?

 - What will happen if not?